MeenaEaswaran/BMI-6000-Practicum-in-Biomedical-Informatics/README.md

 ---

 ### 3. Normalization and Cell-Cycle Assessment

-**- **Packages used:** the sctransform R package for independent-sample normalization, in place of the standard Seurat data normalization workflow.
+- Each sample was normalized independently using **sctransform**, in place of the standard Seurat data normalization workflow.
 -  Mitochondrial, ribosomal, and hemoglobin-expression percentages were evaluated as technical covariates.
 - `percent.mt`, `percent.ribo`, and `percent.hb` were regressed during normalization.
 -  `G1, S, and G2/M-phase` cell-cycle scores were assessed at the individual-sample level and were also regressed during normalization.